AlexD2003/Messy_Blog/content/post/tecknoworks_challange.md

 #### Task 2 solution

 **Separate TransactionDate into 2 columns.** As I explained previously, before sending the ingested data to the Data Warehouse we should parse it through a Data Transformation step.
 In order to achieve what is asked, there are Microsoft data pipeline capabilities that could get the expected result.
 Data pipelines in Fabric are designed to allow for complex data manipulations and transformations as part of the data flow.
-Withing the pipeline, we could add a transformation step for the received data.
+Within the pipeline, we could add a transformation step for the received data.
 Fabric allows for transformations through both low-code/no-code interfaces and SQL-based transformations and for this task, I think that a simple SQL snippet should suffice.
 [Source.](https://learn.microsoft.com/en-us/fabric/data-factory/transform-data)

 #### SQL snippet :